-This soup is a super popular dish in Costa Rica- but you will almost never find it on a menu.
-It’s one of those recipes people make at home, but don’t go out to eat and crave.
+This soup is a super popular dish in Costa Rica- but you will almost never find it on a Costa Rican menu.
+It’s one of those recipes people make at home but don’t have in restaurants.

 When we lived in Costa Rica, we often made this recipe on rainy days- and now we often make it in Colorado on snowy days.
 I also often make a big batch of it on Sunday and eat it for lunch every day of the week because it reheats so nicely- I’d even say it gets more delicious with age!